Free 7-Lesson Gardening Course

 What You’ll Learn in This Course

-This course includes 7 written lessons, delivered by email over 2 weeks, so you can learn at a comfortable pace and apply what you learn right away.
+This course includes 7 written lessons, accompanied by email introductions over the course of 2 weeks, so you can learn at a comfortable pace and apply what you learn right away.

 Lesson 1: Planning Your Garden